TYPO3-Headless/headless/Documentation/Integrations/Form.rst

      formDecorator: FriendsOfTYPO3\Headless\Form\Decorator\RichTextFormDefinitionDecorator

-HTML-carrying labels and static texts are then run through `lib.parseFunc_RTE` (resolving `t3://` links; the HTML sanitizer is the fallback when no parseFunc lib exists) and flagged with `labelFormat`/`textFormat: html` so the frontend knows to render them as markup.
+HTML-carrying labels and static texts are then run through `lib.parseFunc_RTE` (resolving `t3://` links), falling back to `lib.parseFunc_links` and finally to the plain HTML sanitizer when neither lib exists, and flagged with `labelFormat`/`textFormat: html` so the frontend knows to render them as markup.
+The decorator also processes `api.actionAfterSuccess.message` the same way and flags it with `messageFormat: html`.

 Validator error codes
 ---------------------